AndersDeath/diary2/000-current.md

 # 08 März - Freitag - Berlin - 535 Tag der Einwanderung - Cold Sunny

 So, I doesn't feel well today.
 For some reasons I am very nervouse and see only bad things everywhere.
+However I congratulated all women I know with international women day.